jakekdodd/storm-crawler-extensions/jsoup-parser/README.md

 JSoup HTML Parser
 ========================

+This project is deprecated.
+Please use https://github.com/DigitalPebble/storm-crawler instead.

 This is a Bolt similar to the ParserBolt.
 The difference being that it uses JSoup to do the HTML Parsing instead of Tika.